lavollmer/songquest/README.md

 ## Description

 SongQuest is a website for songwriters and music producers.
 The end user starts by either logging in or signing up as a user to upload music.
 In their profile, they are able to upload their music by song title, song link and author.
 Additionally, they are able to see other users, and their comments under youtube videos.
 The end user is able to add their own comments to the profile page.
+The website is a responsive, interactive and uses iFrame to embed Youtube videos.

 ## Table of Contents